My First Snow in Japan: Skiing for the First Time at Sapporo Moiwayama Ski Resort, Hokkaido

 😅 Learning to Ski (and Falling… Many Times)

-The first challenge started when I put on the ski boots.
+The real challenge began the moment I put on the ski boots.

 Then came the skis.

-• How to stop using the snowplow technique
+• How to slow down using the snowplow technique

-• How to control speed on a beginner slope
+• And how to control speed on the beginner slope

 Forward.